 Note: paleness or blue color and/or cool or cold sensation along with tingling and numbness are indicative of blood flow occlusion.
 This may be a more serious condition, and you should consult your doctor or visit the emergency room if you are concerned about these symptoms.

-For gamers, carpal tunnel syndrome is more common for PC users due to the position of the hands over the keyboard & mouse.
+For gamers, carpal tunnel syndrome is more common for PC users due to the position of the hands over the keyboard and mouse.
 Common risks for PC users include:

 The most common mechanisms of injury for carpal tunnel syndrome are direct compression of the median nerve, poor and/or prolonged static position, and inflammation.

-For all hand & wrist injuries, we’ve created a comprehensive injury prevention program.
+For all hand and wrist injuries, we’ve created a comprehensive injury prevention program.
 Performing this exercise routine may help reduce your risk for all gamer injuries, including carpal tunnel syndrome.

-Hand & wrist position: it is important to keep your wrists neutral!
+Hand and wrist position: it is important to keep your wrists neutral!

-Use & overuse: overuse may lead to tenosynovitis or other injury which can cause crowding of the median nerve:
+Use and overuse: overuse may lead to tenosynovitis or other injury which can cause crowding of the median nerve:

 Following resolution, continuation of these protocols allows for prevention of this condition from reoccurring.